Charles Rischbieth Jury: History

-He was educated at F. I. Caterer's Glenelg Grammar School and at St. Peter's College.
-He entered Magdalen College (Oxford University) in 1913, but broke his studies to enlist in the British Army in the early days of World War I. QHe was then badly wounded at Ypres in 1915, demobbed, returned to civilian life and his studies in March 1916.
-He graduated with a first in English Literature.
+He was educated at F. I. Caterer's Glenelg Grammar School and at St Peter's College.
+He entered Magdalen College, Oxford, in 1913, but broke his studies to enlist in the British Army in the early days of World War I. He was badly wounded at Ypres in 1915, demobbed, and returned to civilian life and his studies in March 1916.
+He graduated with a first in English literature.
 A gratuity from his father made him financially independent, and free to follow his first loves: poetry and English literature.
 He found the climate in Greece and Italy, especially Taormina and Catania in Sicily, more conducive to writing than either England or Australia, but did return to Adelaide on occasion.
-He took various lecturing and tutoring positions at St. Mark's College and the University of Adelaide.
+He took various lecturing and tutoring positions at St Mark's College and the University of Adelaide.

 His mother in 1921 founded the Jury Chair of English Language and Literature in memory of her late husband; Professor Archibald Strong was its first incumbent in 1922, succeeded by J. I. M. Stewart around 1933; Charles, who had been informally offered the Chair several times but declined, finally accepted it in 1946, but only on condition that Herbert Piper should be offered it once he had completed his studies at Magdalen College, Oxford.
 (With a change in administration, Piper was not offered the chair, which Jury saw as a betrayal, and appointed David Nichol Smith instead.)
 Later appointments included Norman "Derry" Jeffares in 1951, Colin Horne in 1957 and John Colmer in 1977.
 Penny Boumelha filled the chair in 1990, then Stephen Muecke in 2017.

 He joined the Citizens' Military Forces in 1941 and served as an Intelligence officer at the Loveday internment camp and in Brisbane.

 Charles, despite his classical inclinations in literature, was generous in his support for modern writers: Max Harris, Douglas Muecke, Barbara Wall, Margaret Finniss, John Bray, Alison Gent, Michael Taylor and Brian Medlin.
 It was Charles who suggested Max Harris use his phrase Angry Penguins as the title for his magazine.
 He was a friend of poet John Jefferson Bray.

 He died of cancer at his North Adelaide home and was cremated.